-The River plans to continue to operate for the duration of this community emergency.
+The River plans to continue to operate for the duration of the COVID-19 pandemic.
 Updates will continue to be made on this webpage, social media, and voicemail system as necessary.
 Questions and concerns can be directed to firstname.lastname@example.org or (608) 442-8815.

 Curbside Pick-Up: Tuesday–Friday

 The River will not allow shoppers inside of the facility.
 Instead, prepared boxes of groceries, including perishable and non-perishable foods, will be available for pick up curbside.
 Inside each box, we have selected a variety of items that we hope you and your household will be able to use.
 If there are items that you cannot use, we ask that you please share them with someone rather than throwing it away or returning it.